 Riquewihr, the gem of the Alsace vineyards

-Riquewihr is surrounded by two noted Grand Cru vineyards, Schoenenbourg and Sporen.
-You can find mention of these vineyards in texts as far back as the 15th century.
+Riquewihr is surrounded by two Grand Cru vineyards, Schoenenbourg and Sporen.
+You’ll find these vineyards mentioned in texts as far back as the 15th century.
 The wines produced here can be stored for decades due to the gypsum in the soil of the Schoenenbourg vineyard.
-Another key factor contributing to their popularity – the wines can be shipped great distances without negative effects.
-Finally, the terroir of both the vineyards is strongly expressed in the wine.
+Another key factor contributing to their popularity– the wines can be shipped great distances without negative effects.
+The terroir of both the vineyards is strongly expressed in the wine.

-I have been a bit obsessed with visiting the Alsace region ever since a friend shared a bottle of Riesling with me.
-Most people think of Riesling as a sweet wine, but in Alsace, it is more often a wonderfully crisp, dry wine
+I have been obsessed with visiting the Alsace region ever since a friend shared a bottle of Riesling with me.
+Most people think of Riesling as a sweet wine, but in Alsace it is more often a crisp, dry wine.

 “Riquewihr gets my vote as France’s most beautiful wine town,” Washington Post (James Ward, 2010)